dhis2/design-system/extras/component-template.md

 ## Usage

-~Short paragraph describing when this component is used.
+~Section describing when this component is used.
 Useful to open with "componentName is used wherever a user will..."~

 ---